 - For example, an atom of Carbon has 6 protons and 6 neutrons.
-Thus, its mass number is 12.
+Thus, it’s mass number is 12.

-- While the number of protons remain the same in all atoms of an element, the number of neutrons can vary.
+- While the number of protons remains the same in all atoms of an element, the number of neutrons can vary.
 Thus, atoms of the same element can have different mass numbers, and these are called isotopes.

 - The weight of an electron is almost negligible.
 Thus, the atomic mass of an atom is almost the same as its mass number.

-Difference between valency, A and Z:
+Difference between Valency, A and Z:

 When we want to find out the valency, we look at electrons only in the outermost shell of the atom.
 But when we want to know the atomic number or the mass number, we look at the total number of protons and neutrons.

-Notation of atom:
+Notation of Atom

 To write the notation of an atom, we need to know the symbol of the element, the atomic number and the mass number.
 The mass number of the atom goes above the symbol and the atomic number is written as a subscript.